Matty67889/auto-gemini-selenium/README.md

 # Gemini Prompt Automation with Selenium

 This project is to build a python script that can automate Gemini prompting using Selenium.
-The automation will first be done for Chrome, and then other browsers if I have time.
+The automation will first be done for Firefox, and then other browsers if I have time.